• Skip to primary navigation

 Reheat

-Transfer cooked buckwheat into a small saucepan, add 2 tablespoon of water, cover with a lid, and heat it up for 5 minutes on low heat.
+Transfer cooked buckwheat into a small saucepan, add 2 tbsp of water, cover with a lid, and heat it up for 5 minutes on low heat.

 Where to buy it?

-Now that we spoke about how to cook it, let's see where you can find it.
-It used to be hard to find buckwheat, but now the days, you can buy green buckwheat in whole food and might find it on the health food shelves in your local grocery stores.
-You can even buy Bob's Red Mill Organic buckwheat online.
+Now that we spoke about how to cook it, let’s see where you can find it.
+It used to be hard to find buckwheat, but nowadays, you can buy green buckwheat in whole food and might find it on the health food shelves in your local grocery stores.
+You can even buy Bob’s Red Mill Organic buckwheat online.

 To buy toasted buckwheat groats you will have to look for an Eastern European food store.
 Sometimes you might find buckwheat in Asian grocery stores too.